kairos-io/kairos/tests/assets/sysext/README.md

 work.raw is verity+signed with the db.key and db.crt test keys found under tests/assets/keys

-The idea is to copy them intot he Kairos iso overlay folder and test the verity+signed sysextension loading.
+The idea is to copy them into the Kairos iso overlay folder and test the verity+signed sysextension loading.

 immucore should only copy the valid ones and ignore the invalid ones.
 A warning should be logged int he immucore log.